Rahal Letterman Lanigan Racing

-Rahal Letterman Lanigan Racing is an auto racing team that has participated in the WeatherTech SportsCar Championship and the IndyCar Series.
-Headquartered in Brownsburg, Indiana and Hilliard, Ohio, it is co-owned by 1986 Indianapolis 500 winner Bobby Rahal, former television talk show host David Letterman, and businessman Mike Lanigan.
-The team won the Indianapolis 500 twice in 2004 and 2020 with Buddy Rice and Takuma Sato.
+Rahal Letterman Lanigan Racing (RLL) is an auto racing team that has participated in the IndyCar Series and the WeatherTech SportsCar Championship.
+Headquartered in Zionsville, Indiana and Hilliard, Ohio, it is co-owned by 1986 Indianapolis 500 winner Bobby Rahal, former television talk show host David Letterman, and businessman Mike Lanigan.
+The team won the 1992 CART Indy Car championship, and has won the Indianapolis 500 twice, first in 2004 with Buddy Rice and 2020 with Takuma Sato.

-The team was established in 1991 as Rahal/Hogan Racing, became Team Rahal in 1996, and was known as Rahal Letterman Racing from May 2004 until December 2010.
-Throughout the team's history in IMSA with factory partner BMW, the team has run under the name BMW Team RLL.
+The team was established in late 1991 when driver Bobby Rahal and business partner Carl Hogan purchased the distressed Patrick Racing team from U.E.
+"Pat" Patrick.
+Originally named Rahal-Hogan Racing, it was changed to Team Rahal in 1996 when Hogan left to form his own team.
+David Letterman purchased a minority interest in the team in 1996, and the team went by the name of Rahal Letterman Racing from May 2004 until December 2010.

-CART IndyCar World Series (1991–2003)
+Throughout the team's history in IMSA with factory partner BMW, the sports car division of the team has run under the name BMW Team RLL.

+In 2024, the team was investigated by the Federal Bureau of Investigation for unspecified reasons.
+The investigation is still ongoing.